MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 # Why grug

 Like any good programming language, grug was born from frustration.
-Specifically, my years of frustration keeping the configuration and Lua files of nearly 200 old Cortex Command mods up-to-date with the game.
+Specifically, over 4 years of frustration keeping the configuration and Lua files of nearly 200 old Cortex Command mods up-to-date with the game.

 The configuration language is a bespoke, cursed format that was only readable by the game's buggy parser, and required me to write a pretty complex tokenizer and parser with many tests for my mod converter, compared to if it had been say JSON.